Must-dos when hiring new employees

 The new hire process does not end when your new employee accepts his or her offer of employment.
 There are a number of important steps you should take – both before and after your new employee begins work – to help ensure a smooth transition into the new job.
 In addition, employers are required by law to collect and report certain information regarding new hires.

 Consider the following "must-dos" to help your employee hit the ground running.

 Prepare for the new employee's arrival

 Plan appropriately to make sure your new employee has everything he or she needs to get off to a productive start on the first day of work.
 The employee's work station should be neat and organized to make him or her feel welcome.
-Arrange for the employee to have computer, email, and telephone access, as well as any necessary security items (such as a building code, ID, or parking pass).
+Arrange for the employee to have appropriate computer, email, and telephone access, as well as any necessary security items (such as a building code, ID, or parking pass).